 GeneCards Summary for BEST1 Gene

 BEST1 (Bestrophin 1) is a Protein Coding gene.
-Diseases associated with BEST1 include bestrophinopathy, autosomal recessive and vitreoretinochoroidopathy.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include chloride channel activity.
+Diseases associated with BEST1 include Vitreoretinochoroidopathy and Bestrophinopathy, Autosomal Recessive.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity.
 An important paralog of this gene is BEST2.

 Forms calcium-sensitive chloride channels.
 Highly permeable to bicarbonate.